CVE-2024-45434

 Remediation

-Compensating Controls: Disable Bluetooth functionality on affected devices if the service is not strictly required for business operations.
+Compensating Controls: Where feasible, disable Bluetooth functionality on affected devices if it is not strictly required for current operational needs.

 Exploitation status